cgeisenberger/taps-manuscript/README.md

 ## Code for figures
 All code to produce the figures in the manuscript can be found in the subdirectory `code`.

+## Scripts
+Python scripts for generating BAM files per cell and to estimate conversion efficencies from methylated lambda phage spike-ins are located in the folder `scripts`.

 ## Adapter sequences
 Supplementary files containing all adapter and oligo sequences used for sequencing library preparation are summarized in three supplementary tables in the subdirectory `tables`.